 - Carleton and St. Olaf Colleges continue to provide more than 50 college students to tutor and mentor TORCH participants during study halls, EL classes, and after school.
 These students also assist with ACT preparation for high school students.
 The colleges coordinate academic classes to lead evaluation projects of TORCH, as well as workshops with TORCH students.

 - Northfield Public Schools are great partners in the TORCH initiative.
 District teachers from the EL and FOCUS programs serve as resources to TORCH staff and participate in the TORCH planning and evaluation processes.
-These teachers use their classrooms as the “home bases” for TORCH in the schools, thereby providing a consistent location for after school tutoring, academic assistance, and mentoring matches to meet.
 In addition, the Northfield Public Schools donate the time of the Northfield High School Assistant Principal/School Connectedness Coordinator, Marnie Thompson, to serve as the TORCH Project Director.

 - The Northfield Healthy Community Initiative contributes time from its Executive Director to assist with the TORCH evaluation and grant reporting efforts.
 HCI coordinator, Sandy Malecha, assists TORCH with its career exploration and college readiness programming.